emilskovmand/PhotoWebsite/README.md

 The contact form does work.
 And is made with the PHPMailer library.
 **Link:** https://github.com/PHPMailer/PHPMailer

-New version of the website is soon complete, i didn't like some of the designs on the current one that was made 29/11 - 2019.
+New version of the website is soon complete, i didn't like some of the designs on the current one that was complete on this date: 29/11 - 2019.

 The new version will not have a random generated background and less loading.
 Hopefully with the use of the LazyLoad library.
 **Link:** https://github.com/verlok/lazyload